Hello

 ThereÕs

-another ÒDownÓ straw to grasp: The Edward Group has a good genetic match to a
+another ÒDownÓ straw to grasp: The Edward Group has one good genetic match to a

 ÒWilsonÓ.
 And Dr. BowesÕ maps show there are thousands of ÒWilsonÓ concentrated